rajanmanickam23/Student-Management-System/README.md

 ## Usage

-1. Run the program and select an option from the menu:
+ Run the program and select an option from the menu:
 	* 1: Add student
 	* 2: Delete student
 	* 3: Update student
 	* 4: Display all students
 	* 5: Search for student
 	* 6: Exit
-2. Follow the prompts to perform the selected action

 ## Output